ycexiao/scikit-package/news/move-group-std-top.rst

 **Added:**

-* no news added: move group standards to the top document level instead of placing it under FAQ.
+* Add Billinge group coding standards and workflows as a standalone section in the official scikit-package documentation.

 **Changed:**